-The Mercy Alumni Association, founded in 1923, currently serves more than 4,000 graduates from Mercy School of Nursing and Mercy College of Ohio.
+The Mercy Alumni Association, founded in 1923, currently serves more than 5,000 graduates from Mercy School of Nursing and Mercy College of Ohio.

-Every graduate is considered a member of the Association.
+Every graduate or credit certificate program completer is considered a member of the

+Association.
 There are no annual dues.
 However, alumni are encouraged to contribute to the College's Annual Appeal in order to support the mission of the College.